KarelZe/thesis/references/obsidian/📑notes/👶introduction notes.md

 - Our paper contributes to at least two strands of literature.
 First, it is
 - We compare our streaming algorithm to the original... new state-of-the-art in terms of out-of-sample accuracy without additional data requirements.
 Stable results in out-of-sample test on CBOE dataset.
 What are results with and without additional data requirements?
 - test gradient-boosting and tabular transformers for the problem of trade classification
+- game theoretic approach to study the effect of features on the prediction
 - new framing as semi-supervised learning problem.
 Enables to learn on learn on unlabelled and labelled trades simultaneously
 - we test the algorithms for the purpose of estimating effective spreads purpose of calculating effective spreads

 ## Outline